wmckeever/jquery-jeopardy/README.md

 Now, make it so that when one of your $100, $200, etc. buttons are pressed, a random question of that dollar value is displayed.

-To do this, use the global `QUESTIONS` variable defined in `jeopardy.js`.
+To do this, make a `fetch` request to `jeopardy.json`.
 When one of the dollar amounts is clicked, you can filter the questions to only those with the correct dollar amount.
 Then, choose one of those questions randomly.
 It's okay that a different question is chosen each time even when you press the same button.

 Display this question on the DOM somewhere reasonable.